Índice

 What is a Project Plan?

 The project planning meaning is directly intertwined with the meaning of a project.
-A project plan essentially serves as a roadmap of the How to plan a projectproject for a team to follow.
+A project plan essentially serves as a roadmap of the project for a team to follow.
 The goals and objectives are defined in this stage.
 A plan specifies how specific tasks will be carried out and by whom in order to achieve the desired goal of the project.
 Resources are also determined in the project plan.
 Overall, it identifies all the work to be done in a project and by whom it will be carried out and when.

 An effective, well-thought-out project plan is often a determining factor is a project’s success.
 It serves as a means of communication on the Project Manager’s side and a control mechanism for the project’s progress.
 They provide direction for teams and contain all the various planning documents which form the planning process.